AatroxChen77/notion-researcher/README.md

 ## 📖 Introduction

 **Notion Researcher** is a robust CLI tool designed to streamline the workflow of syncing local Markdown documentation to Notion.
+It bridges the gap between local editing and Notion's collaborative workspace by robustly parsing Markdown—including tables, LaTeX equations, and images—and publishing them as native Notion blocks.

-It solves common "copy-paste" formatting issues by parsing standard Markdown files—including complex elements like **Tables**, **Images**, and **LaTeX equations**—and automatically publishing them as perfectly formatted pages in your Notion workspace.
+It solves common "copy-paste" formatting issues by parsing standard Markdown files and automatically publishing them as perfectly formatted pages in your Notion workspace.
 This tool is tailored for researchers and developers who prefer local editing but need a centralized, sharable knowledge base.

 ---